korrel8r/korrel8r/README.md

 Examples: Loki, Prometheus, Kubernetes API server.

 **Reference**  \
-A relative URI reference that selects a set of signals from some store.
+A relative URI reference that selects a set of signals from a store.
+For stores with HTTP REST APIs, the URI reference can used directly with the store's base URL.
-Most stores have REST APIs, but a URI reference is flexible enough to encode references to non-REST stores.
+If non-REST stores are added in future, the URI reference format is flexible enough to encode other queries.

 **Class**  \
 A subset of signals in a Domain with a common schema (field definitions).